caring-coder/hyrule-id-generator/readme.md

 ```

 ### Use the service
-Once you got the server runnig, then you will be able to query `localhost:8888/hyrule/next-id` to get new identifiers.
+Once you got the server running, then you will be able to query `localhost:8888/hyrule/next-id` to get new identifiers.

 When you want to kill the server, you can query `localhost:8888/hyrule/kill` and it will try to die gracefully.